vxhl/365DaysOfData/README.md

 References: https://machinelearningmastery.com/time-series-forecasting/

-## 📌Day 14: ⏳ Going in-depth with Time-Series Forecasting-
+## 📌Day 14: ⏳ Going in-depth with Time-Series Forecasting #02
 ### Detecting Stationarity in Time Series Data
 Unless our time series is stationary we cannot build a time series model.
 A Time Series being stationary means that the statistical properties of a time series do not change over time.
 Bein stationary is important because many useful analytical tools and statistical tests and models rely on it.